bobownYAO/COMP1110_Project_2026/Final_report/final_report.md

 ##### 2. Analytical Framework

-The report separates two decision lenses.
+The part of the report separates two decision lenses.
 First, high-pressure resilience asks whether a strategy can slow the rapid build-up of waiting time when arrivals become highly concentrated.
 This is not judged only by table utilization, because high utilization can coexist with poor customer experience if the queue grows sharply.
 The stronger indicators are average wait time, average queue length, and whether the queue remains persistent across the run.

 Second, low-pressure efficiency asks whether the strategy can keep customer flow nearly frictionless when arrivals are spread out.
 In that condition, the best strategy is not the one that maximizes table use, but the one that keeps waiting near zero while avoiding unnecessary operational complexity.